Fuel Assistance FAQ

 When does Fuel Assistance open?

 Fuel Assistance is officially open this year from December 1st through April 30th.
-Pre-applications are taken from July 1st.
+Pre-applications are taken from July 1st for vulnerable households (those with members who are elderly, disabled or have children under the age of 6).

 Do you have to apply every year?